 Step 4: Review Lifecycle and Retention Controls

-Confirm that inactive environments, outdated content, archival rules, and retention expectations are being handled consistently.
+Confirm that inactive environments, outdated content, archive candidates, retention labels, disposition review responsibilities, and deletion expectations are being handled consistently.

 Step 5: Define the Governance Roadmap